- Spiritual Practice

-The "New Year of the Trees" is Jewish Arbor Day.
-The holiday is observed on the fifteenth (tu) of Shevat.
-Scholars believe that Tu B'Shevat was originally an agricultural festival, marking the emergence of spring.
-After the destruction of the Temple in 70 A.C.E. this holiday was a way for Jews to symbolically bind themselves to their former homeland by eating foods that could be found in Israel.
-In the seventeenth century Kabbalists created a ritual for Tu B'Shevat similar to the Passover seder.
-Today, Tu B'Shevat has also become a tree planting festival in Israel, in which both Israelis and Jews around the world plant trees in honor or in memory of a loved one or friend.
+Tu B’Shevat, the “New Year of the Trees,” is Jewish Arbor Day.
+The holiday is observed on the 15th (tu) of the Hebrew month of Shevat.
+Scholars believe that originally Tu B’Shevat was an agricultural festival, marking the emergence of spring.
+In the 17th century, Kabbalists created a ritual for Tu B’Shevat that is similar to a Passover seder.
+Today, many Jews hold a modern version of the Tu B’Shevat seder each year.
+The holiday also has become a tree-planting festival in Israel, in which Israelis and Jews around the world plant trees in honor or in memory of loved ones and friends.